Connect with us

 Our approach, using the existing rewards on social media to create incentives for accuracy, tackles misinformation spread without significantly disrupting the sites’ business model.
 This has the additional advantage of altering rewards instead of introducing content restrictions, which are often controversial and costly in financial and human terms.

 Implementing our proposed reward system for news sharing carries minimal costs and can be easily integrated into existing platforms.
-The key idea is to users with rewards in the form of social recognition when they share accurate news content.
+The key idea is to provide users with rewards in the form of social recognition when they share accurate news content.
 This can be achieved by introducing response buttons to indicate trust and accuracy.
 By incorporating social recognition for accurate content, algorithms that amplify popular content can leverage crowdsourcing to identify and amplify truthful information.

 Both sides of the political aisle now agree that social media has challenges, and our data pinpoints the root of the problem: the design of social media platforms.The Conversation